wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/registry_examples/local-registry-entries.md

 # Sequences and Endpoints as Local Registry Entries
-This sample demonstrates how sequences and endpoints can be fetched from a local registry so that it is possible to have the sequences and endpoints as local registry entries.
+This sample demonstrates how sequences and endpoints can be fetched from a local registry.

 ## Synapse configurations